How to look for records of... Royal Navy ships’ log books

 - loss of or damages to stores on board

-You can use Discovery, our catalogue, to search for logs by the name of a ship or submarine.
+You can use Discovery, our catalogue, to search for logs by the name of a ship or submarine and by year.
+For a more targetted search you can:

 - Go to the advanced search in our catalogue and enter the ship’s or submarine’s name in the keyword field

-For tips on searching the catalogue, use the Discovery help page.
+For more tips on searching in the catalogue, use the Discovery help page.

 4. Officers’ logs 1669-1916